John-Polo/GIS715/README.md

 <br>
 <br>
 <img src='https://user-images.githubusercontent.com/68556651/112770586-4dcd6d00-8ff5-11eb-81a0-1885f51d2bce.png'>
-A bumpgraph of counts of Northern Pygmy Owls and Northern Saw-whet Owls in Oregon from 1970 to 2010.
+A bumpchart of counts of Northern Pygmy Owls and Northern Saw-whet Owls in Oregon from 1970 to 2010.
 The data come from eBird.
 <br>
 <br>
 <br>